cryptic-resolver/cr.rb/README.md

 [jpeg]
 name = "JPEG"
-desc = "Joint Photographic Experts Group" full = "Introduced in 1992.
+desc = "Joint Photographic Experts Group" more = "Introduced in 1992.
 A commonly used method of lossy compression for digital images" see = ['MPG','PNG'] # This is a `see also`

 [jpg]